sebaslh12/RoRPortfolio/README.md

   g.helper false
 end
 ```

 ## Routes

-- `resources :portfolios, except: [:show]`, resources receives a param called except to exclude an array of routes that will not be added automatically
+- `resources :portfolios, except: [:show]`, resources receives a param called except to exclude an array of routes that will not be added automatically.
 - `get 'portfolio/:id', to: 'portfolios#show', as: 'portfolio_show'`:
-  - `to`: points to the controller of the route
+  - `to`: points to the controller of the route.
-  - `as`: sets the route prefix, meaning that the route will be available in the view as `<prefix_name>_path`
+  - `as`: sets the route prefix, meaning that the route will be available in the view as `<prefix_name>_path`.
+  - Custom route path: `get 'custom_path' to: 'resource_name#controller'`.
+  - Dynamic Route: `get 'query/:dynamic_portion', to: 'resource#controller'`: All that is after a `:` will be treated as a dynamic portion of the route and is saved into the params object.
+There can be as many dynamic portions as we need.
+  - WildCard Route: `get 'resource_name/*missing', to: 'resource_name#controller'`: Should always be last otherwise it will overlap over the other routes.